dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 ![](/images/screen-shot-2021-06-17-at-3.56.07-pm.png)

 Phew, this project is kind of a chonker, isn't it?
 Two different frontends, isn't that a little extra?
-As always, you can find all of the code to build this app yourself here \[TODO].
+As always, you can find all of the code to build this app yourself [here](https://github.com/google/making_with_ml/tree/master/petcam) in the Making with ML repo.
 Or, if you just are about the pet-tracking frontend, you can find the code and a live demo in the [Glitch link](https://glitch.com/edit/#!/pet-cam?path=README.md%3A1%3A0).

 Now, since this project is so big and my attention span is so small, I'm not going to bore you with all the little minutiae of how Jason and I set up authentication and installed TensorFlow and deployed a cloud function and blahdy-blah.
-You can figure most of that stuff out yourself by reading the code \[TODO], reading the README \[TODO], watching our YouTube video \[TODO], or (please don't murder me) by *googling around*.
+You can figure most of that stuff out yourself by [reading the code](https://github.com/google/making_with_ml/tree/master/petcam), reading the [README](https://github.com/google/making_with_ml/blob/master/petcam/README.md), watching our YouTube video \[TODO], or (please don't murder me) by *googling around*.

 Instead, I just want to cover each component at 5,000 feet and focus mainly on the tricky, unexpected hurdles Jason and I had to solve when we built this thing, so that you don't have to solve them yourself and so we can feel smart.

-Now, down to the code mines!
+Now, to the code mines!

 ## Tracking pets (or people or cars or Amazon packages)